nilichen/CTLT/reports/readme.md

   - 'UBCx/UseGen.2x/1T2016'

-- daily_lastweek: can run daily for information about number students enrolled, unenrolled and verified for the last week
+- **daily_lastweek**: can run daily (in the afternoon) for information about number students enrolled, unenrolled and verified for the last week

-- uptodate: run weekly (Monday afternoon because data in bigquery is updated once a week on Monday Morning) for up-to-date (last Sunday) information about total number of students registered and verified, % students verified and revenue up-to-date
+- **uptodate**: run weekly (Monday afternoon because data in bigquery is updated once a week on Monday Morning) for up-to-date (last Sunday) information about total number of students registered and verified, % students verified and revenue up-to-date

-- activity_lastweek: run weekly (Monday afternoon) for activity information during the last week including number of students active, total number of events, total number of video views, problem attempts and forum posts
+- **activity_lastweek**: run weekly (Monday afternoon) for activity information during the last week including number of students active, total number of events, total number of video views, problem attempts and forum posts

 **Example use:**

+- put the credential **'ubcxdata.json'** in the reports directory

-cd to reports directory and run python
+- cd to reports directory and run python

 - default course_list